pydio/pydio-doc-admin-guide/2_getting_started/2_9_system_logs.md

 3. **User** : the username of whom it happened to
 4. **Service** : the service that is handling it
 5. **Message** : what happened with the service concerned (such as stopping, restarting, etc...)

+*You can left click any error to have a detailed windows*

 you can filter what you want to display by choosing the type of filter first then you fill the filed that are just on it's left (*Filter Logs*), to do so click on the **inverted triangle** then choose the type :